GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/06.751-760/07.Lamp-of-our-Feet/docs.md

 ---
+title: |
-title: 757.
-Lamp of our Feet
+    757. Lamp of our Feet - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 757.
+Lamp of our Feet.
+Lamp of our feet, Whereby we trace Our path when wont to stray; Stream from the Fount of heav'nly grace; Brook by the trav'ler's way;
+    keywords:  |
-    keywords: Christ in Song, Lamp of our Feet, Lamp of our feet, Whereby we trace,
+        Christ in Song, adventhymnals, advent hymnals, Lamp of our Feet, Lamp of our feet, Whereby we trace.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 757. LAMP OF OUR FEET
+####  Christ in Song,

 ```txt
 1.